Send money to France

 You may want to send Euros as a gift, to fund tuition fees, or to help pay for a medical emergency.
 Or one day the tables might turn and you need to transfer money for an investment property you’ve purchased in the French Riviera and plan on living in once you’ve retired.

-If you’re actually planning on travelling to France for a holiday or business trip, this guide isn’t for you - head over to our travel money section where you can compare everything from prepaid travel cards, exchange rates, holiday insurance to overseas debit card fees and travel credit cards.
+Just bear in mind that if you're planning to travel to France for a holiday or a business trip, this guide isn’t for you - head over to our travel money section instead, where you can compare everything from prepaid travel cards to travel debit and credit cards.